MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens1-hardware.md

 ### Power Supply details

 The power supply and the USB cable that come with the device are the best supported mechanism for charging.
 The power supply is an 18W charger.
-It's supplies 9V at 2A.
+It supplies 9V at 2A.

 Charging rate and speed may vary depending on the environment in which the device is running.